max-gross/max-gross.github.io/research.md

 NBER Working Paper #26376.

 <details><summary style="color: #008AFE">     Abstract</summary>
-<em>One frequently cited yet understudied channel through which money matters for college students is course availability- colleges may respond to budgetary pressure by reducing course offerings.
-Open admissions policies, binding class size constraints, and heavy
+<em>One frequently cited yet understudied channel through which money matters for college students is course availability--colleges may respond to budgetary pressure by reducing course offerings.
+Open admissions policies, binding class size constraints, and heavy reliance on state funding may make this channel especially salient at community colleges, which enroll 47% of U.S. undergraduates in public colleges and 55% of underrepresented minority students.
+We use administrative course registration data from a large community
-reliance on state funding may make this channel especially salient at community colleges, which enroll 47% of U.S. undergraduates in public colleges and 55% of underrepresented minority students.
-We use administrative course registration data from a large community college in California to test this mechanism.
+college in California to test this mechanism.
 By exploiting discontinuities in course admissions created by waitlists, we find that students stuck on a waitlist and shut out of a course section were 25% more likely to take zero courses that term relative to a baseline of 10%.
 Shutouts also increased transfer rates to nearby, but potentially lower quality, two-year colleges.
-These results document that course availability- even through a relatively small friction- can interrupt and distort community college students' educational trajectories.</em>
+These results document that course availability--even through a relatively small friction--can interrupt and distort community college students' educational trajectories.</em>
 </details>

 <img src="/img/fig_deanza_compliers1.png" width="525" height="350">